cajuinasaogeraldo/sveltia-cms/README.md

 ### Working around an authentication error

-If you get an “Authentication Aborted” error when trying to sign in to GitHub, GitLab or Gitea/Forgejo using the authorization code flow, you may need to check your site’s [`Cross-Origin-Opener-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy).
+If you get an "Authentication Aborted” error when trying to sign in to GitHub, GitLab or Gitea/Forgejo using the authorization code flow, you may need to check your site’s [`Cross-Origin-Opener-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy).
 The COOP header is not widely used, but it’s known to break the OAuth flow with a popup window.
 If that’s your case, changing `same-origin` to `same-origin-allow-popups` solves the problem. ([Discussion](https://github.com/sveltia/sveltia-cms/issues/131))

 ### Working with a local Git repository